Jyothishkumarav/python_ds_algo/python_ds_doc/ps_ds_with_complexity.md

 **Space Complexity**: O(1)
 **Analysis**: Binary search approach, dividing search space by half each iteration.

+**Problem Understanding**

+Input: An array of integers, e.g., [1, 2, 3, 1].
+Output: The index of any peak element (an element greater than both its neighbors, or at the edges, greater than the single neighbor).

+**Constraints:**

+If the array has at least one element, a peak always exists (e.g., at the edges or a local maximum).
+For edge elements (first or last), we only compare with one neighbor.
+We need to find any peak, not all peaks.

+Example:
+Input: [1, 2, 3, 1] → Output: 2 (since nums[2] = 3 is greater than nums[1] = 2 and nums[3] = 1).
+Input: [1, 2, 1, 3, 5, 6, 4] → Output: 1 or 5 (since nums[1] = 2 is greater than 1 and 1, or nums[5] = 6 is greater than 5 and 4).

+**Approach**

+A peak element is guaranteed to exist because the array can be thought of as having imaginary elements of negative infinity at both ends (-∞, nums[0], ..., nums[n-1], -∞).
+A simple linear scan could work by checking each element against its neighbors, but this takes O(n) time.
+Since the problem often hints at a more efficient solution (e.g., in LeetCode’s “Find Peak Element”), we’ll use a binary search approach to achieve O(log n) time complexity.

+**Binary Search Idea :**
+A peak is an element greater than its neighbors, so the array must have at least one “hill” where values increase and then decrease.
+At any point, compare the middle element with its neighbor (e.g., the right neighbor):
+If nums[mid] > nums[mid+1], the middle element is greater than the right neighbor, so a peak must exist in the left half (including mid).
+If nums[mid] < nums[mid+1], the values are increasing, so a peak must exist in the right half (excluding mid).
+Adjust the search range accordingly and repeat until we find a peak.
+Handle edge cases (e.g., array length 1 or elements at boundaries).
 ```python
 def find_peak_element(nums):
     left, right = 0, len(nums) - 1